Passw/TempleOS-joshjkk-TheOS/README.md

 **Disclaimer: This operating system is still in very early stages of development.
 Please don't use this until a stable release is published.**

-The 64-bit Theos Operating System *(TheOS)* is an operating system tailored towards tinkerers who want complete control over their hardware.
+The 64-bit Theos Operating System was made because I want my own operating system, that's all.
+No unique backstory, I just want an operating system.

-It doesn't have much use at the moment, but eventually it will have many many uses, such as code editing, internet exploring, game playing and so on.
-TheOS is built with modularity in mind, TheOS is highly extensible and easy to customize to your preffered style.

 ## Features